-You can easily fix a certain percentage of freezer burn effects on food but you can not completely get rid of the damage it causes on the taste quality.
-There are however a few tricks that you can use to improve the taste of freezer burnt food.
+You can easily fix a certain percentage of freezer burn effects on food but you can not completely get rid of the damage it causes to the taste quality.
+There are a few tricks that you can use to improve the taste of freezer burnt food.

-To get rid of freezer burn taste, trim off the affected area and use the remaining part in stews or soups ensuring to simmer a little longer to rehydrate it then add spices and herbs to improve the flavor.
-For fruits, simply slice them into fairly thin sizes, dehydrate them completely and enjoy your fruit jerky.
+Trim off the affected area and use the remaining part in stews or soups ensuring to simmer a little longer to rehydrate it then add spices and herbs to improve the flavor.
+For fruits, simply slice them into thin sizes, dehydrate them and enjoy your fruit jerky.

 What does freezer burn taste like?